vmware-samples/rabbitmq-oauth-example-app/README.md

 # RabbitMQ OAuth Example App
-This is an example app which uses OAuth 2.0 to bind to a Tanzu RabbitMQ [VMs] On-Demand service instance.
+This is an example app which uses OAuth 2.0 to bind to a VMware Tanzu® RabbitMQ™ for VMs On-Demand service instance.

 ## Prerequisites
-    * Tanzu Application Service for VMs
+    * VMware Tanzu® Application Service for VMs
-    * Tanzu Single Sign-On Service tile installed with access to the system plan enabled for an org and single service instance named `identity` within that org.
+    * VMware Tanzu® Single Sign-On Service tile installed with access to the system plan enabled for an org and single service instance named `identity` within that org.
-    * Tanzu RabbitMQ [VMs] tile with an On-Demand service snstance created in the same space, called `rabbit`.
+    * Tanzu RabbitMQ tile with an On-Demand service instance created in the same space, called `rabbit`.

 ## Overview
-Apps authenticate with RabbitMQ using the OAuth2 client flow as follows:
+Apps authenticate with Tanzu RabbitMQ using the OAuth2 client flow as follows:
 1. The app queries UAA for a JWT token with relevant scopes, using the client credentials granted through binding with the Single Sign-On instance.
 1. The app then uses this JWT token, in place of a password, to authenticate with the RabbitMQ service instance.

 ### Create UAA Groups for a Space
-You must create UAA groups for the space in Tanzu Application Service that contains the RabbitMQ service instance.
+You must create UAA groups for the space in Tanzu Application Service that contains the Tanzu RabbitMQ service instance.
 These groups correspond to RabbitMQ resources, and can be granted as authorities to clients which interact with RabbitMQ.

 To create a UAA group for a space:
 1. Display the space GUID by running: